-While this virus is new, we are experts in infection prevention.
-The Truman Medical Centers/University Health Infection Prevention Team is already in the practice of following a strict protocol designed to keep patients, visitors and staff safe.
-It involves the use of protective equipment, isolation rooms with negative pressure airflow, and proper hand hygiene.
+The Truman Medical Centers/University Health Infection Prevention Team already follows a strict protocol designed to keep patients, visitors and staff safe.
+By using protective equipment, isolation rooms with negative pressure airflow, and proper hand hygiene, we minimize the risk so you can confidently plan and receive the important care you need.

 - We temperature-screen our employees before they start their shifts.